What Needs to be on a Beer Label?

 have information on whether the beer is a lager, pale ale, or IPA, typically typed in a minimum size of 2mm tall for eight fluid ounces.

-This is the percentage at the bottom of the can or bottle giving the alcohol content volume.
-For example, 7% ALC/VOL.
+This is the percentage at the bottom of the can or bottle indicating the alcohol content volume, such as 7% ALC/VOL.

 The following contents explain the volume of the contents, for example, 1 Pint.